allen-cell-animated/timelapse-colorizer/documentation/DATA_FORMAT.md

 }

-*Note: all paths are relative to this JSON file.
+*Note: all paths are relative to the location of the manifest file.
 ```

 Note that the `outliers`, `centroids`, and `bounds` files are optional, but certain features of Nucmorph-Colorizer won't work without them.